NodeToNowhere/Content-Review/README.md

 # Content Review - Springboot project

 - A content creator review site where users can review creators on Twitch.tv
-- Each review itself has the ability to be upvoted and upvotes degrade over time.
+- Each review itself has the ability to be upvoted and upvotes degrade over time
-- Uses Twitch API for finding streamers and for statistics.
+- Uses Twitch API for finding streamers and for statistics

 ## **Uses:**